15 Life Coaching Tips Even Seasoned Coaches Forget

 Every life coaching business is unique.
 But our challenges?
 Not so much.

 When we get stuck with a client or feel overwhelmed by our everyday “business as usual,” we often blame ourselves.
-We feel like an impostor and we question whether we are really right for the job.
-After all, if we can’t keep it together, how can we help our clients do the same? (says our inner critique)
+We feel like an impostor and question whether we are right for the job.
+After all, if we can’t keep it together, how can we help our clients do the same?

-That’s when we forget something important: That coaches are humans too.
+That’s when we forget something important—coaches are humans too.

-In this article, we’ve gathered some evergreen advice that will help you enhance your life coaching business and let go of any roadblocks holding you back from growth.
+In this article, we’ve gathered some evergreen advice to help you enhance your life coaching business and let go of any roadblocks holding you back from growth.

 Life Coaching Tips to Improve Your Practice